Medically reviewed on Feb 22, 2018

 Eating disorders are serious conditions related to persistent eating behaviors that negatively impact your health, your emotions and your ability to function in important areas of life.
 The most common eating disorders are anorexia nervosa, bulimia nervosa and binge-eating disorder.

 Most eating disorders involve focusing too much on your weight, body shape and food, leading to dangerous eating behaviors.
-These behaviors can significantly impact your body's ability to get adequate nutrition.
+These behaviors can significantly impact your body's ability to get appropriate nutrition.
 Eating disorders can harm the heart, digestive system, bones, and teeth and mouth, and lead to other diseases.

 Eating disorders often develop in the teen and young adult years, although they can develop at other ages.
 With treatment, you can return to healthier eating habits and sometimes reverse serious complications caused by the eating disorder.

 Symptoms vary, depending on the type of eating disorder.
 Anorexia nervosa, bulimia nervosa and binge-eating disorder are the most common eating disorders.
 Other eating disorders include rumination disorder and avoidant/restrictive food intake disorder.

 Anorexia (an-o-REK-see-uh) nervosa — often simply called anorexia — is a potentially life-threatening eating disorder characterized by an abnormally low body weight, intense fear of gaining weight, and a distorted perception of weight or shape.
 People with anorexia use extreme efforts to control their weight and shape, which often significantly interferes with their health and life activities.